slightlynybbled/maek/readme.md

 # Usage

+All uses will assume that there is a file called `maekfile` within the directory being executed.
+This file consists of a YML dictionary containing a default configuration along with other potential configurations which are variantes on the default.
+You may specify a different `maekfile` on the command line using the `--file` or `-f` options.

 ## YML files

 The YML file is best presented as an example.
 Below is an example that will compile an arm-based processor.